mimno/TwelveMedievalGhostStories/english.md

 was highly displeasing to God .
 3

-1 There are multitudinous examples of the nightly processions of the dead, but
-I do not know another case in which they ride on their own “mortuaries” (the beasts offered to the church or claimed by it at their decease); it is a curious reminiscence of the pagan fashion of providing means of transport for the dead by burying beasts with them. — m.r.j.
+1. There are multitudinous examples of the nightly processions of the dead, but I do not know another case in which they ride on their own “mortuaries” (the beasts offered to the church or claimed by it at their decease); it is a curious reminiscence of the pagan fashion of providing means of transport for the dead by burying beasts with them. — M.R.J.

-2 See notes upon this story at the end of the article.
+2. See notes upon this story at the end of the article.

-3 Evidently the wife was not accessory to the indecent burial of the child, and the sympathy of the writer is with her.
-The divorce does seem superfluous, since though sponsors were not allowed to marry, here is but one sponsor; but I know not the canon law. — m.r.j.
+3. Evidently the wife was not accessory to the indecent burial of the child, and the sympathy of the writer is with her.
+The divorce does seem superfluous, since though sponsors were not allowed to marry, here is but one sponsor; but I know not the canon law. — M.R.J.

 I cannot conceive what the grounds of